syelan34/dxbc2pica/README.md

 > [!NOTE]
 > This may create a larger program, up to 4 extra instructions per input instruction in some cases
 - Fixes register names
-- Converts some macros to actual instructions when possible
+- Expands macros when possible

 ### Credits:
 - nightchild for pointing out how similar dx9 bytecode is to pica200 assembly